Gulf of Alaska Habitat Protection - Oceana USA

 Gulf of Alaska Habitat Protection

-View our new factsheet showing the gap in protections for important seafloor habitat in the Gulf of Alaska.
+View our factsheet showing the gap in protections for important seafloor habitat in the Gulf of Alaska.

 Download a copy of Oceana’s Gulf of Alaska Seafloor Habitat Protection Proposal Discussion Draft, submitted to the North Pacific Fishery Management Council to establish protections for corals, sponges, and other essential habitat features in the central and western Gulf of Alaska.